- What is the process for the post 9/11 GI Bill to pay my bill?

 For more information on COF and how to apply and authorize please see the following page:

-No, Ch.33 GI Bill is always considered the first payment on your account outside of Financial Aid.
+No, Ch.33 GI Bill is always considered the last payer on your account outside of Financial Aid.
 This payment priority is required by the VA and UCCS will notify other TA sponsors of any Ch.33 benefits being received.

 The exception to the use of multiple sources of TA funding is if you are not eligible for 100% tuition and fees under Ch.33 Post 9/11 GI Bill, you can use an additional source of TA to fill the remaining amount due up to 100% of tuition and fees.

-Example: Ch.33 covers 60% tuition and fees to school directly; you can use CO National Guard (federal or state) to fill the remaining 40% that will be owed to the school to cover all tuition and fees due.
+Example: Ch.33 covers 60% tuition and fees; you can use CO National Guard (federal or state) to pay their portion first, and Ch.
+33 will pay 60% of the remaining balance.

 If receiving federal funds from any of the following programs: